nlp-tlp/iof-maintenance-class/README.md

 ### Part 1: Overview of the Maintenance Reference Ontology

 We will use power point slides to talk through the Maintenance Reference Ontology.
-These are available at [here](powerpoint/IOF-maintenance-workshop-2024.pptx)
+These are available to download as the raw file [here](powerpoint/IOF-maintenance-workshop-2024.pptx)

-In addition it will be helpful for participants to access and look at the resources available on line.
+In addition it will be helpful for participants to access and look at the ontology resources used in this tutorial.
+These are available on line as follows.

-Specifically

 1. The IOF website hosting the IOF CORE, IOF supply chain and IOF maintenance ontologies